seiyria/soa-autofarm/README.md

 * `--party-quit-delay` - quit each party after a given time if they do not start (to prevent AFK trap rooms).
 Default: `30000`ms.
 * `--is-jp` - whether or not you're playing JP.
 Default: `false`.
 * `--app-kill-threshold` - the number of repeats of the unknown state will kill the app.
 Default: `100`.
+* `--nox-allow-move` - whether or not the app should observe all Nox locations (ie, if you move them).
+Default: `false`.

 ### Debug Args